jarad/MWBDSSworkshop/README.md

 ISDSWorkshop
 ============

-An R package for the Introduction to R for Biosurveillance workshop for the International Society for Disease Surveillance.
+An R package for the Introduction to R for Biosurveillance [pre-conference training](http://www.syndromic.org/annual-conference/2015-isds-conference/pre-conference-trainings) for the [International Society for Disease Surveillance](http://www.syndromic.org/).

-Prior to the conference, please install R, Rstudio (not required, but highly recommended) and the ISDSWorkshop R package.
+Prior to the conference, please install R, Rstudio (not required, but highly recommended), and the ISDSWorkshop R package.
-You will need to have internet access to install everything.
+You will need to have internet access and administrator privileges to install everything.

 ## Install R (may require administrator privileges)